 Let’s get one thing clear: machine learning is an important tool for bot detection, but it’s not sufficient as a lone solution.

 Advanced bot detection and mitigation that uses machine learning involves collecting and assessing data about the behavior of every device that is roaming your website.
-These advanced solutions will then pinpoint any anomalies that are specific to the unique traffic patterns of your website.
+These advanced solutions will then pinpoint any anomalies specific to your website’s unique traffic patterns.

 Botnets that use malware to hijack real devices can be caught through biometric data validation, including accelerometer data, mobile swipe, and mouse movements.

 Using machine learning to stay ahead of the newest bot trends is critical.
-Vast amounts of data can be organized and processed so that prediction accuracy is improved, even for security threats that we have not yet seen.
+Vast amounts of data can be organized and processed to improve prediction accuracy, even for security threats that we have not yet seen.

 However, there is one drawback: machine learning relies on historical data.
 This means bots cannot be stopped on the first request.
 Plus, when a bot is trained to act like a human, it can end up flying underneath the radar and evading machine learning techniques.

 Real-time client-side detection and server-side data analytics add layers of depth, which a bot operator needs to overcome to be successful.

 Basic bot detection methods that do not work today